-This article describes the utility of the MESG Token and what it means for you.
+This article describes the utility of the economy within MESG, and what it means for you.

-The MESG Token is the fuel for the MESG Network, and its primary use is to create executions.
+A native token is the fuel for MESG networks.
+Its primary use is to create executions.
 MESG is a blockchain of executions and any node on the network can process executions and get rewarded for their work.

-To understand the economy of the MESG Token, we need to understand the lifecycle of an execution.
+To understand the economy of the native token, we need to understand the lifecycle of an execution.

 - The user requests an execution of a specific task from a service